 It's not just the interface that's getting a big redesign.
 Apple says Safari is getting its biggest update since Safari launched in 2003.

 That update's not just about the design.
 Safari is already fast, and according to Apple it's going to get even faster.
 The company claims that Safari loads frequently visited sites an average of 50 percent faster than Chrome.

 There are a number of design changes coming to Safari, but perhaps one of the biggest changes will be the ability to customize your new start page.
 You'll be able to choose a background image (which could be your own photograph) and add sections like Reading List, Favourites, iCloud Tabs and Siri Suggestions so they can be easily accessed.

 Tabs are also being redesigned, you'll be able to see more tabs onscreen and they will display favicons by default.
 But to make it easy to identify open tabs you'll be able to see a quick preview of a page by simply hovering over the tab.
 One of our Wishlist requests was that Pinned Tabs would get their own bar as ours take up so much room that we don't have enough space for tabs.
 This should be a more space-efficient design.

-And built-in translation - Safari’s ability to translate entire webpages into your own language (from seven languages) - will make navigating the web much easier if you frequently find yourself on webpages in other languages.
-We love that this will mean it’s no longer necessary to pop over to Google Translate to find out what a page says.
+And built-in translation - Safari's ability to translate entire webpages into your own language (from seven languages) - will make navigating the web much easier if you frequently find yourself on webpages in other languages.
+We love that this will mean it's no longer necessary to pop over to Google Translate to find out what a page says.
 Apple say you will be able to click on the translate option to see it in your own language - and it will translate in real time even if text on the page is updated.
 There will also be a handy translation feature coming to Safari.
 Read about how to translate webpages here.